Social Phobia Inventory

 What is the Social Phobia Inventory?

-The SPIN contains 17 items that address various situations and experiences commonly associated with social anxiety.
-Participants rate each item on a 5-point Likert scale, typically ranging from 0 (not at all) to 4 (extremely).
-The items cover aspects such as fear of embarrassment or humiliation, avoidance of social situations, and anxiety-related physical symptoms.
+The SPIN is a self-rating scale that contains 17 items that address various situations and experiences commonly associated with social anxiety.
+Participants rate each item on a 5-point Likert scale, typically ranging from 0 (not at all) to 4 (extremely), based on what they experienced the past week.
+The items cover aspects such as fear of embarrassment or humiliation, avoidance of social situations, and anxiety-related physiological symptoms.

 If you're looking for a useful treatment plan, feel free to watch this video: